suvash/one-time/README.md

 ## Project Maturity

 One-Time is a feature complete and fairly stable library, given the small surface area of it's intent.
-Bugfixes and dependency updated will be made as needed.
+Bugfixes and dependency updates will be made as required.

 ## Installation